-Business Experience and Education Mr. Lanza is the Managing Director of Lanza tech Ventures, an early stage venture capital and investment firm, which he founded in January 2001.
+Mr. Lanza is the Managing Director of Lanza tech Ventures, an early stage venture capital and investment firm, which he founded in January 2001.
 Since 2008, he has been a general partner and the chief technology strategist of Radnorwood Capital, LLC, and an investor in public technology companies.
 Mr. Lanza served as a non-executive director of ARM from December 2004 to May 2010, and serves on the board of directors of several private companies.
 In August 2010, he joined the board of Harris & Harris Group, a publicly traded venture capital company that invests in nanotechnology and microsystems.
 Mr. Lanza received a doctorate in electronic engineering from Politecnico of Milan.

-Board Committee Memberships Chairman of the Board since April 2004.
-Member of the Audit and Corporate Governance Committee since September experience as a chairman and director of numerous publicly traded and private semiconductor companies, serves the
+Chairman of the Board since April 2004.
+Member of Audit and Corporate Governance Committee since September 15, 2006